Showing posts with label #Libertytheater. Show all posts

 The theatre was the first automated theatre in the Shoals.

-This allowed the projectionist to press a button to start the movies and the automation equipment would dim the auditorium lights and start the show.
+This allowed the projectionist to press a button to start the movies, while the automation equipment dimmed the auditorium lights and began the show.

 The theatre featured X-Eton lamp houses.
-The screen size for cinemascope was 15 feet by 35 feet and the size for normal features (flat widescreen) was 15 feet by 28 feet.
+The screen size for Cinemascope was 15 feet by 35 feet, and the size for regular features (flat widescreen) was 15 feet by 28 feet.

 This theatre became a Carmike theatre on October 25, 1985, along with the Capri 4 and Cinema Twin Theatres.